fairandsmart/right-consent/api-doc/docs/03-guides/302-first-consent-form-guide.md

-# Creating a Consent Form
+# Build a Consent Form
 First Design of a Consent Form with Right Consents

 Learn how to design your first **consent form** by defining element models using Right Consents **backoffice** and form layout with the graphical designer.